Wolfffff/Ayroles-Lab/README.md

-# Ayroles Lab - Assorted Files
+# Asorted Files

 This repo contains a few of the files associated with things I worked on over the summer of 2018.
 There are more in other repos as well as locally, but I have put a few of the files here just as a bookkeeping measure.
 Note that very few files are in this repo and many of the more complete repos are linked in this README.
+Furthermore, many of the files are annotated but not perfectly so some probing may be required to utilize them.
+They should provide a solid starting point for a variety of projects.

 ## RATrak

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.
+Note that Simon knows this system extremely well and if anyone else would like to use it, he will be a great resource.

 [Repo](https://github.com/Wolfffff/RATrak)